 The Proposed Action would also result in short-term air emissions from the operation of off-road construction equipment at the campus and on-road construction-related vehicles.
-Construction criteria pollutant and GHG emissions were preliminarily modeled for each Proposed Action construction project for calendar years between 2025 and 2033 based on assumed project construction phasing and schedules, assumed construction equipment use, and estimated associated construction vehicle traffic.
+Construction criteria pollutant and GHG emissions were preliminarily modeled using U.S. EPA's Motor Vehicle Emissions Simulator (MOVES3) for each Proposed Action construction project for calendar years between 2025 and 2033 based on assumed project construction phasing and schedules, assumed construction equipment use, and estimated associated construction vehicle traffic.
 The modeling found that annual construction emissions for all of the proposed demolition and construction projects are well below the general conformity de minimis levels (100 tons per year) for criteria pollutants in maintenance areas, although these criteria are not applicable to the Proposed Action as the Roseburg VAMC is located within a full attainment area.
 Estimated annual construction GHG emissions are also well below the 25,000 metric tons carbon dioxide equivalent threshold below which CEQ did not recommend quantitative analysis.
+Additional information regarding the preliminary air modeling is provided in Appendix F.

 The Proposed Action would result in long-term (operational) air quality impacts associated with stationary source emissions from the operation of the new buildings (boilers, generators, etc.) and transportation-related emissions associated with patients, staff, and visitors using the expanded Roseburg VAMC campus facilities.
 The estimated increased boiler and generator emissions associated with the Proposed Action (primarily from Building 100 and the State Veterans Home) are well below the general conformity de minimis levels for criteria pollutants in maintenance areas and the 25,000 metric tons carbon dioxide equivalent CEQ threshold.
-VA estimates that approximately 2,108 additional daily one-way vehicle trips to the Roseburg VAMC campus would result from the Proposed Action (see Section 3.14).
+VA estimates that approximately 2,108 additional daily one-way vehicle trips (1,054 round trips) to the Roseburg VAMC campus would result from the Proposed

+Action, conservatively assuming the re-use of Building 1 for non-VAMC offices once vacated (see Section 3.14).
 Preliminary modeling was conducted to estimate criteria pollutant and GHG emissions from the additional vehicle traffic associated with the completed projects in 2033.
 The modeling found that annual additional long-term vehicle emissions associated with the Proposed Action would be below the general conformity de minimis level for criteria pollutants in maintenance areas and the GHG emissions would be below the 25,000 metric tons carbon dioxide equivalent threshold.